Astrogamer54/jestonSignDetect/README.md

 # jetsonSignDetect

+Was a project for an AI and Machine Learning class.
 A prototype program to detect speed limit signs.
 Images are drawings of speed limit signs so it will not work in the real world.
 Model has accuracy of 94% for me.

 ![sign](https://github.com/Astrogamer54/jetsonSignDetect/blob/main/demoimages/sign.png)